 Tips on Talking to Your Children When A Crisis Occurs

-With the recent school shooting at Oxford High School, parents may be wondering how to speak with their children about what happened.
-With a tragedy such as this, parents may also need guidance on how to help their child manage their grief, stress and overall mental health that’s associated with a trauma or crisis.
+Earlier this week, a school shooting occurred at Oxford High School.
+This tragedy may have parents wondering how to speak with their children about what happened as well as how to help manage grief, stress and mental health that’s associated with a trauma or crisis.

-Greiner also suggests that parents stay calm, use reassurance to help their child feel safe and use simple, age-appropriate language when talking with the children.
-Explain to your children what precautions are being taken for their safety.
+- Stay calm and use reassurance to help your child feel safe.
+Explain to your child what precautions are being taken for their safety.
 For example, remind them that school visitors enter through a security door.